cberner/redb/docs/design.md

 `region max data pages` is the maximum number of data pages in each region

+`region tracker page number` the page storing the region tracker data structure.
+Only valid when the database does not need recovery

 ### Transaction slot 0 (192 bytes):
 * 1 byte: file format version number
 * 1 byte: boolean indicating that user root page is non-null